-The FSA-S evaluation is an examination of security capabilities of the system that is carried out on a security zone by security zone basis, and is based upon the certification level for the zone.
+The FSA-S evaluation is an examination of security capabilities of the system that is carried out on a security zone by security zone basis, and is based upon the capability security level for the zone.
 First, for each security zone, the certifier identifies FSA-S requirements that must be met.
-For a zone of a particular certification level, these will be the requirements shown in [SSA-311] as applicable to the capability security level equal to that certification level.
+These will be the requirements shown in [SSA-311] as applicable to the capability security level for that zone.
 For the example system, requirements that must be met for each security zone are checked in Table 6 below.

-FSA-S Requirement Identifier (from [SSA-311]) Requirement Name Requirement Capability Security Level Process Operations Zone (SL-C 1) Process Control Zone (SL-C 1) Process Safety Zone (SL-C 2) FSA-S-IAC-1 Human user identification and authentication 1, 2, 3, 4 \checkmark ✓ ✓ FSA-S-IAC-1.1 Unique identification and authentication 2, 3, 4 ✓ FSA-S-IAC-1.2 Multifactor authentication for untrusted networks 3, 4 FSA-S-IAC-1.3 Multifactor authentication for all networks 4 FSA-S-IAC-2 Software process and device identification and authentication 2, 3, 4 ~ FSA-S-IAC-2.1 Unique identification and authentication 3, 4 FSA-S-IAC-3 Account management 1, 2, 3, 4 \checkmark \checkmark \checkmark FSA-S-IAC-3.1 Unified account management 3, 4
+FSA-S Requirement Identifier (from [SSA-311]) Requirement Name Requirement Capability Security Level Process Operations Zone (SL-C 1) Process Control Zone (SL-C 1) Process Safety Zone (SL-C 2) FSA-S-IAC-1 Human user identification and authentication 1, 2, 3, 4 ✓ $\checkmark$ ~ FSA-S-IAC-1.1 Unique identification and authentication 2, 3, 4 ✓ FSA-S-IAC-1.2 Multifactor authentication for untrusted networks 3, 4 FSA-S-IAC-1.3 Multifactor authentication for all networks 4 FSA-S-IAC-2 Software process and device identification and authentication 2, 3, 4 ✓ FSA-S-IAC-2.1 Unique identification and authentication 3, 4 FSA-S-IAC-3 Account management 1, 2, 3, 4 $\checkmark$ $\checkmark$ $\checkmark$ FSA-S-IAC-3.1 Unified account management 3, 4